njaldea/mono/README.md

 }
 ```

-`+page.mdsvelte` routes are added to the @nil-/doc my adding the following:
+`+page.mdsvelte` routes are added to @nil-/doc by adding the following:

 ```ts
 const { data, current, navigate } = sveltekit(